orbs-network/orbs-spec/behaviors/services/public-api.md

 * Block until `HandleTransactionResults` or `HandleTransactionError` are called with the relevant `tx_id`.
 * If a [configurable](../config/services.md) timeout expires during the block, fail.
   * Note: Beware of having the forwarded transaction fail somewhere else and swallowed without calling `HandleTransactionResults`, `HandleTransactionError`.
-* If during waiting for tx to be committed the node is shut down the call will return with an error. similar to timeout expiration
+* If during waiting for tx to be committed the node is shut down the call will return with status `PENDING` and block height and timestamp will be those received from the TransactionPool upon calling `AddNewTransaction`

 &nbsp;
 ## `GetTransactionStatus` (method)